Trewaters/SifuTrewaters/practice/signIn_2022.md

 ~""
 -- by

+# Thursday, 2022-11-17 07:07:28

+Welcome to another day.
+Thanks for one more spin around the sun!
+Found a JS library for Discord bots, called [DiscordJS](https://discordjs.guide/#before-you-begin).
+Been playing around with that this week.
+They have excellent documentation.
+I was able to get the demo up and running quickly.
+Now moving to discord bot for myself.
+I always have so many ideas.
+It is hard to find the patience to slow down and finish it.

+My process for picking a Passion Project is to ask myself "how excited am I about this?"
+If my answer is a 10! then I will start.
+But if the answer isn't a 10 then I take notes and move on.
+All ideas are great ideas but they also need to come at the Right Time, so I save them for later.
+Trying to take the best notes I can because when the Inspiration leaves it will dry up like an ancient river bed removing all traces of it.
+Like death.
+Matrix NFT RPG Discord Bot sounds good but it isn't quite a 10.

+~""
+-- by

 ## Monday, 2022-10-10 09:35:04

 I have been distracted with other life things.
 I won't bring those details here but it has kept me away from coding.
 I started making some tutorial for Rovi Ai NFTs.
 Find the playlist [here](https://youtube.com/playlist?list=PLS23WdYhq3vWKKGdPnWbvRdIkOt8vOYA4).
 It is a metaverse project so there are technicals there that I like but documenting the game isn't coding yet.
 I figure when they have an API I can play with that.